 The WURA is less structured than the BIA or the CCAA and applies primarily to financial institutions.
-In Canada, the banking system is very stable, and, therefore, there are few proceedings under WURA.
+In Canada, the banking system is very stable and, therefore, there are few proceedings under the WURA.

-With respect to restructurings, whether it is the debts of an individual or a business entity, the objective is to provide a debtor in financial difficulty the time and opportunity to restructure and develop a fresh arrangement with creditors with a view to avoiding a bankruptcy liquidation.
-The goal is to keep debtors who are in financial difficulty operating and protected from creditors, in order to allow the debtor to stabilise operations and develop a restructuring plan that may then be put to its creditors for consideration.
+In respect of restructurings, whether it is the debts of an individual or a business entity, the objective is to provide a debtor in financial difficulty the time and opportunity to restructure and develop a fresh arrangement with creditors with a view to avoiding a bankruptcy liquidation.
+The goal is to keep debtors who are in financial difficulty operating and protected from creditors to allow the debtor to stabilise operations and develop a restructuring plan that may then be put to its creditors for consideration.
 If the requisite majorities approve the plan, it binds all aﬀected creditors and the debtor emerges from bankruptcy protection and continues its (restructured) operations.

 iii Insolvency procedures